rodjek/puppet-lint/developer/tutorial/index.md

 here is the `manifest` helper which contains the rendered puppet manifest after it has gone through the fixing process.

-If we run the tests now, we should have a few new failures.
+If you run the tests now, you should have a few new failures.

 {% highlight console %}
 $ bundle exec rake